FujiwaraTakuya/Fujis-Endosoma/Endosoma/Pokemon TD6 Moves.md

 - Doodle - The user captures the essence of a Target within line-of-sight in a sketch, giving themselves and any willing ally that Target Pokemon's Ability for the rest of combat.

 - Double Team - The user somehow creates an illusory copy of themselves with an Advantage Test, creating a single clone of themselves; if the user succeeds, they can opt to increase the number of clones by +1 for free but at -1 Test Category, and repeating this act further and further until they fail their next test, this Move's effect lasting until 10 turns later, all of the clones have been defeated, or the user is defeated.
 Multi-Target Moves eliminate half of the existing clones if they're an AOE or up to the number of attacks being made if numbered, and this Move can only create clones equal to 5 + 1 per 2 Traits the user owns.
+When attacking a user of Double Team, the Attack rolls a d6 with each Hit they make with their attacks to see if their Attack will hit on a 6 or not, with failed hits destroying clones, whilst AOEs still destroy clones even on a successful Hit.

 - Encore - The user forcefully compels a Target within line-of-sight to keep using the Move they just used for 3 turns; this does not force the Target to use all of their Actions dedicated to the same Move, but must at least use it once during their turn, 3 times in total.